Deleting posts automatically in Mastodon after a certain time period

 Why does someone’s account page look completely blank?
 Is it really blank?

 Fediverse servers work like this: servers only notice accounts from other servers if someone follows or interacts with them.
-If no one on your server has ever followed an account on another server, the account may appear blank to you.
+If no one on your server follows a particular account, and that account is on another server, then that account may appear blank to you.

 Viewing the latest and most complete version of an account